 Individual counseling provides you, as the client, the opportunity to meet one-on-one with a therapist who will listen to your concerns (see FAQ link regarding possible areas of concerns) and will work with you collaboratively to determine your goals.
 You and your therapist will work together to resolve your concern(s).
 In general, individual counseling may include 4 to 12 sessions of about 50 minutes each.
 You have the right to continue or terminate the counseling at any time.

-Our staff and faculty provide consultative and educational services to LCU and the surrounding community through psychoeducational offerings, which include topics such as grief, suicide prevention efforts, substance use, and enhancing relationships.
+Student Counseling Center staff and faculty provide consultative and educational services to LCU and the surrounding community through psychoeducational offerings, which include topics such as grief, suicide prevention efforts, substance use, and enhancing relationships.
 Consultative services are available to students, faculty, staff, and parents of enrolled students.
-Please contact the Counseling Center for details about these offerings.
+Please contact the Student Counseling Center for details about these offerings.

-The Counseling Center is staffed by faculty, licensed providers, and student counselors in the Master of Arts in Counseling program.
-Our counselors are professionally trained and either hold an appropriate clinical license or are supervised by licensed practitioners.
+The Student Counseling and Consultation Center is staffed by faculty, licensed providers, and student counselors in the Seminary's Master of Arts in Counseling (MAC) program.
+Counselors are professionally trained and either hold an appropriate clinical license or are supervised by licensed practitioners.
 We are invested in your welfare.

 Kim Baldwin, PsyD, LCP, LMFT

 During the fall and spring semesters the Counseling Center is staffed by students from the MAC program.
 Counselors-in-training for the 2015-2016 school year include: